XPeng P7: Second generation (E29; 2025)

 The second generation P7 has a fastback liftback sedan body style with a lifting rear tailgate and uses XPeng's debuting 'Xmart Face' design language.
 It features a new front and rear lighting signature, flush-mounted door handles, optional power closing doors, frameless side mirrors, and an active rear spoiler.
 It has teal autonomous driving indicator lights integrated into the rear bumper and side mirrors.
 With the smallest wheels equipped, XPeng says it achieves a drag coefficient of 0.201 C_{d}.

 XPeng says that the P7 has the longest L113 dimension (length from front axle to driver's foot) in its class at 628 mm, leading to sporty proportions.
 It is equipped with a dual-chamber air suspension system, and the front uses a double wishbone suspension while the rear uses a 5-link independent suspension.
 XPeng says the P7 has the lowest center of gravity in its class at 440 mm.

 The interior features several debuting technologies for XPeng.
 The 15.6-inch central infotainment screen is capable of 3-axis movement, allowing it to face towards either front passenger and give visual feedback such as nodding movements.
-The front door sills have a capacitive touch button in the form of a illuminated fingerprint motif, which can be customized to perform a variety of configurable functions such as opening the glovebox or tailgate, control seat functions such as heating or ventilation settings, or activate interior lighting, with more options promised to be made available via future OTA updates.
+The front door sills have a capacitive touch button in the form of an illuminated fingerprint motif, which can be customized to perform a variety of configurable functions such as opening the glovebox or tailgate, control seat functions such as heating or ventilation settings, or activate interior lighting, with more options promised to be made available via future OTA updates.
 The front seats have active side bolsters with 30 mm of lateral movement and a 10-millisecond response time.
 The three-spoke steering wheel has an oblong shape and features two hub-mounted dials for controlling drive mode and autonomous driving features in addition to the multifunction controls on the spokes.
 It has a narrow 8.8-inch digital instrument cluster supplemented by an 87-inch AR-HUD codeveloped with Huawei that debuted earlier in the G7, which XPeng claims is largest in its class.
 The AR-HUD can display overlaid lane-level navigation guidance and driver assistance information, and can be used to play AR games and movies when not driving.
 The interior is powered by a Qualcomm Snapdragon 8295P SoC, which is supplemented by a dedicated XPeng Turing AI chip for interior AI functions.
 The P7 is available with a 23-speaker sound system with 7.1.4 surround sound, and a 9-inch digital rearview mirror.

 The second generation P7 features three of XPeng's self-developed Turing AI ADAS chip which debuting with the G7, which are capable of 750 TOPS each; two of the chips are used for ADAS functions, while one is dedicated to interior AI functions.
 Its updated supervised autonomous driving system does not feature a LiDAR, like the P7+ introduced in late 2024; its sensor suite consists of three 4D mmWave radars, 12 cameras, and 12 ultrasonic sensors.